H4tch/hugo-plus/README.md

 # Todo
-* How to best parameterize Taxonomies?
-* Don't utilize author content's title as the author's name (double-check)
+* Ability to show content from other sections within a sections feed
+* Custom CSS and JS injection per-content and per-section
+	* These are for small user stylizations that shouldn't be applied site-wide
+* Should content title, metadata, and breadcrumbs be displayed in the page_header area?
+	* Or at least make this an option
+* Component.disabled parameters for non-content components
+* Section + content list plugin
+	* Display collapsable sections with their content articles
+* Content-configurable
+	* Share buttons, ads
+* Custom Menu system?
+	* Or use the site's main system, where each section is at `.Site.Menus.section_name`?
+	* This will most likely clash with my own sub-menu system(need to fix)
+* More diverse layouts for Project, Homepage, Streams etc
+* Custom content view ".Render" layouts.
+* Optional Carousel keyboard arrowing support
+* Theme support
+	* These are different from Hugo themes in that the web framework, layouts, and plugins are separated
+	* Plugins and layouts depend on web framework.
+Default framework is Bootstrap
+* Use `safeCss` and `safeHtml` when injecting parameters within markup
 * Move social profile usernames into a 'social' data object
+	* Make the content injected into to the templates
+* Move `style.css` customizations into `style-src/hugo-plus.less`
 * Summaries don't render embedded HTML code that was rendered from Markdown
 	* But Shortcode HTML is rendered
 	* Convert syntax code highlighting to use Shortcodes
 		* Add caption/title, line highlighting, etc
-* Use `safeCss` and `safeHtml` when injecting parameters within markup
-* Move `style.css` customizations into `style-src/hugo-plus.less`
+* Section label component
-* Page_header needs more work.
-Not essential though.
+* Page_header needs more work
-* Theme support
-	* These are different from Hugo themes in that the web framework, layouts, and plugins are separated
-	* Plugins and layouts depend on web framework.
-Default framework is Bootstrap
 * `est_reading_time` and `word_count`
 * Don't show entirety of author's posts at once
 	* Use javascript to incrementally `show more` posts.
 Like 20 at a time.
 		* Also have a button to `show all`
 * Can I detect this: content `draft=true`, but is being rendered
 	* I could then add a bade/label/alert/message "In development" (`msg_draft`)
-* Test that this theme against a blank Hugo project
+* Test that this theme works against a blank Hugo project (null data)
-* More diverse layouts for Project, Homepage, Streams etc
-* Breadcrumbs
+* Parameterize no_content_found message
-	* Use Hugo's menu system or use .Site.Data
-* Project Documentation hosting (via Doxygen)
+* Example website with documentation
+* Doxygen - Bootstrap integration
-* Forum support (via Discourse)
+* Forum support (via Discourse or maybe Lefora)
-* Don't store custom Section templates in 'partials'?
-	* I think ".Render" functionality could be used for section specific "partials"
 * Rss links for Sections and "Taxonomy Sections"
 * Need to group content by year in more places, or add year to the date of each item
 * URL shortener integration for sharing